 “There is an ethical imperative to conduct research during public health emergencies, as some research questions can be adequately investigated only in emergency contexts.
 Since the 2003 SARS outbreak, the 2009-2010 H1N1 influenza pandemic, and the 2014-2016 Ebola outbreak in West Africa, guidance has been produced on how to conduct ethical research during emergencies.”
 (WHO)

 The ongoing establishment of The Global Health Network's 'COVID-19 Working Groups' aims to address the discussion and gather consensus on the emerging COVID-19 research gaps across low-resource settings.
 This working group is set up to work around ways to enable discussions on Ethics and Community Engagement.

-On the 27nd of May, The Global Health Network supported the first virtual team meeting for the ‘Ethics and Community Engagement Open Working Group’.
+On 27th May, The Global Health Network supported the first virtual team meeting for the ‘Ethics and Community Engagement Open Working Group’.
 The meeting was organised in response to questions raised in COVID-19 workshops which highlighted the need for greater discussion of the impact that COVID-19 pandemic and how to conduct research studies following ethical codes and egaging the communities.

+Following this first meeting, team leaders met on 20th July.
 Over 200 researchers have joined this group.
 There are so many nations represented in this group that it would be incredibly useful and interesting.
-Following this first meeting, team leaders met on the 20th of July.
-At the moment 2 projects are ongoing.

 Ethics and Community Engagement Resources

 As part of the COVID-19 Research Implementation Hub,

 Here you are able to find all the working documents from the different WGs for you to comment on

 Become part of this Working Group

 If you are interested please register and we will be in touch!
 We look forward to hearing back from you and hope we can work together to support a strong and equitable global research response during this pandemic.